jckling/jckling/README.md

 ## 🎉 About Me

-- 💻 I'm currently intern at Amazon
+- 💻 Currently I'm looking for a job
 - 🌱 I'm interested in cloud native
 - ✍ Sometimes I write blog
 - 📚 I like reading books
-- ⚡ I also like hiking and playing video games
+- ⚡

 <p float="left">
     <a href="https://women-in-tech.org/">